sandermak/gulp-jasmine2-phantomjs/README.md

 gulp-jasmine2-phantomjs
 =======================

 Use this plugin to run HTML spec files with Jasmine 2.0 specs.
+Currently, you must use this plugin in conjuction with the JUnitXmlReporter in [jasmine2-junit](https://github.com/sandermak/jasmine2-junit).
+This reporter generates JUnit XML reports to be used in a CI build.

 The plugin shows success/failure counts on the console.
 Specs will be run using PhantomJS.

 Usage
 -----
-In order to setup gulp-jasmine2-phantomjs, require the plugin and use ```gulp.src``` to pipe spec files into it:
+In order to setup gulp-jasmine2-phantomjs, require the plugin and use ```gulp.src``` to pipe html spec files (see readme of https://github.com/sandermak/jasmine2-junit for a correct setup of html files) into it:

 ```
 var jasminePhantomJs = require('gulp-jasmine2-phantomjs');